psycopg/psycopg2/doc/connection.rst

         Return a new :class:`cursor` object using the connection.

-        If :obj:`name` is specified, the returned cursor will be a *server side* (or *named*) cursor.
+        If :obj:`!name` is specified, the returned cursor will be a *server side* (or *named*) cursor.
 Otherwise the cursor will be *client side*.
         See :ref:`server-side-cursors` for further details.

-        The ``cursor_factory`` argument can be used to create non-standard cursors.
-The class returned should be a subclass of :class:`extensions.cursor`.
-See :ref:`subclassing-cursor` for details.
+        The :obj:`!cursor_factory` argument can be used to create non-standard cursors.
+The class returned should be a subclass of :class:`psycopg2.extensions.cursor`.
+See :ref:`subclassing-cursor` for
+        details.

         .. extension::

-            The :obj:`name` and :obj:`cursor_factory` parameters are Psycopg extensions to the DB API.
+            The :obj:`!name` and :obj:`!cursor_factory` parameters are Psycopg extensions to the |DBAPI|.

     .. index::
         pair: Transaction; Commit